mikeminer/HyperVibe/README.en.md

 Your browser opens at **http://localhost:3001**

-To restart HyperVibe: double-click **StartHyperVibe.bat** in the same folder as the installer.
+To restart HyperVibe: double-click **HyperVibe.bat** in the same folder as the installer.

 ---